 Chinese consumers adopt mobile and O2O applications

 There are now a whopping 550 million smartphones in China.
 The Chinese user has proved time and time again that they will ferociously adopt new technologies, products and services offered on mobile.
-Digital engagement in China is now centred around ‘on the go’, mobile apps.
+Digital engagement in China is now centered around ‘on the go’, mobile apps.

 In 2017 we are likely to see the speed and rate of adoption increasing further.
 Mobike and Ofo are great examples, new apps for mobile biking, that were relatively unknown 8 months ago.
-Now they have bikes everywhere in the major, first tier cities of Shanghai, Beijing and Guangzhou.
+Now they have bikes everywhere in the major, first-tier cities of Shanghai, Beijing and Guangzhou.
 Both companies were founded less than two years ago but within 6 months had 80 million registered users between them.
 Mind boggling by any standard.

 The app market is set to explode with WeChat launching their own internal app store.
 With 850 million active users they can tap into their huge, captive audience on the platform.

 Smaller social commerce apps such as ‘Little Red Book’ and ‘Mad Hatter’ are also growing with social networking being combined with e-commerce in a whole new way, users like to share images and reviews of their purchases on these Apps.
 We are witnessing a more diverse array of applications than before.
 ‘Chinese Meitu’ is another example, it is a photo editing app for Chinese women to beautify their selfies.
 More than 450 million users are now registered, a new platform nobody saw coming.